 - No refined flours or grains.
-This recipe doesn’t rely on refined flours and instead calls for almond flour to give you a gluten free breakfast or snack.
+This recipe doesn’t rely on refined flour and instead calls for almond flour to give you a gluten-free breakfast or snack.

 - Super moist and gooey.
 I absolutely love the texture of this peanut butter bread recipe.
-It is slighly dense and gooey on the inside, yet crisp with a crunch on the outside.
+It is slightly dense and gooey on the inside, yet crisp with a crunch on the outside.

 - Perfect for kids.
 Kids will absolutely love this peanut butter bread; it is the perfect healthy snack.

-- Almond Milk: Add in 1/3 cup + 1 Tablespoon on almond milk.
-You can use unsweetened vanilla or unflavored; both are great!
+- Almond Milk: You can use unsweetened vanilla or unflavored; both are great!

 - Maple Syrup: To naturally sweeten this bread and keep it low in sugar for breakfast, add 1/3 cup of pure maple syrup.

-- Vanilla Extract: 2 and 1/2 teaspoons of vanilla extract goes along way flavor-wise.
+- Vanilla Extract: A little goes a long way – the vanilla extract goes a long way flavor-wise.

-- Salt: If you did not use salted peanut butter, add in 1./4 teaspoon of salt.
+- Salt: If you did not use salted peanut butter.

-- Chocolate Chips: For an extra chocolate crunch, add in 1/2 cup of chocolate chips.
+- Chocolate Chips: For an extra chocolate crunch, add in your favorite chocolate chips.
 This is optional, but it tastes so good!
 I love these sugar-free chocolate chips.

-Whether you are preparing this healthy peanut butter bread for breakfast or as a snack for the week, this recipe is so easy to make.
-With only a few simple steps you will have the best treat that everyone will love!
+Peanut butter bread is so easy to make in one bowl.
+It’s the ideal healthy breakfast, snack, and dessert that everyone will love.
 Here is how to make the best peanut butter bread step by step:

-First, preheat your oven to 350 degrees F and lightly greasing or lining a 5×9 inch bread tin with parchment paper.
+First, preheat your oven to 350 degrees F and lightly greasing or line a 5×9 inch bread tin with parchment paper.

 Then, in a large mixing bowl, whisk together the egg, almond milk, maple syrup, and vanilla.
 Once mixed, add in the creamy peanut butter and whisk until fully combined.

-Bake the almond flour peanut butter bread for 38 – 43 minutes, or until the bread is golden brown with slightly crispy edges.
-Let the loaf cool before serving and enjoy!
+Finally, bake the almond flour peanut butter bread for 38 – 43 minutes, or until the bread is golden brown with slightly crispy edges.
+Let the loaf cool before serving, and enjoy!

 Recipe tips for moist peanut butter bread

-- Do not over mix your batter.
+- Don’t over-mix your batter.
 We want this bread to rise and be nice and light.
-Over mixing or overworking the batter will create a tougher bread texture.
+Overmixing or overworking the batter will create a tougher bread texture.
 I recommend mixing in the almond flour in gently until it is just combined.

 - Grease and line your bread tin with parchment paper.
-Using parchment paper allows you to easily remove the bread from the tin once cooled.
+Using parchment paper allows you to remove the bread from the tin once cooled easily.
 This prevents the bread from breaking and crumbling when you try to cut a slice.
 There is no need to scrape the sides of your tin with a knife.

 - Do not overbake; you want a dense and soft center!
 I love that the bread is soft and moist in the center, so make sure to keep an eye on the clock and not overbake it.

 - Let it cool COMPLETELY before cutting into it.
+This is my #1 tip for peanut butter bread.
 Once the bread is baked, give it time to cool before cutting into it so it will not fall apart.
 The loaf needs time to rest!

 Frequently Asked Questions